yenchiah/public-resources/coding-cheatsheet.md

 sudo reboot now
 df -h
 ```
-### Fix improper LVM partitions that do not use the full disk
+## <a name="fix-improper-lvm-partitions"></a>Fix improper LVM partitions
+Sometimes the LVM partitions may not use the entire available disk space, and we want to fix this.
 The solution is obtained from [this link](https://askubuntu.com/questions/1106795/ubuntu-server-18-04-lvm-out-of-space-with-improper-default-partitioning).
 ```
 # We need to resize the logical volume to use all the existing and free space of the volume group
 $ lvm